tytydraco/yessleep/out/I_thought_I_accidentally_killed_my_wife_In_reality_she_may_have_never_been_alive_in_the_first_place_Update_3.md

 I am the fallen angel of the violet light, and violet is the color of my alchemy.

-I am one part the red, catalyzing fires of the Morning Star's Volcano, and two parts the blue, nourishing waters of my God Mother's Sea.
+I am one part the catalyzing red fires of the Morning Star's Volcano, and two parts the nourishing blue waters of my God Mother's Sea.

 I am sutured contradiction made manifest: The axe and the womb, the spark and the wick.
 The falling star and the rising tide.
 The God Thread and the Marrow Drinker.